candid82/joker/DEVELOPER.md

 **run.sh** builds (via the `go generate ./...` step) an extra set of Go source files that, unless disabled via a build tag, statically initialize most of the core namespace info.
 (Some runtime initialization must still be performed, due mainly to limitations in the Go compiler.)

-Unless the file **NO-OPTIMIZE-STARTUP.flag** exists in the top-level Joker directory, or **OPTIMIZE_STARTUP=false** is set in its environment, **run.sh** builds `joker.fast`, which uses static initialization rather than relying extensively on runtime initialization (including parsing of Joker forms); otherwise, it builds `joker.slow`, which is the "original" (slow-starting) version of Joker.
-Whichever it builds, it hardlinks to `joker`.

-The newly built `joker` executable is then used to generate the **std** libraries, as usual.
-It can also be used to regenerate the documentation, and (ideally) for any other purpose.
-The fast-startup version should run about as fast as the slow-startup version after starting up; very little is overtly added to the runtime cost (a few "thunks" are introduced for some routines, but that should end up in the noise, performance-wise).

-The original version can then be built via `go build -tags slow_init` and installed via `go install -tags slow_init`.
-Otherwise, `go build` and `go install` build and install the new, fast-startup, version.

 ### Developer Notes

 TBD, but something like this was done to search for Joker code that runs before `main()` and determine how best to handle it in a slow-vs-fast split build: